PVermeer/dexie-addon-suite-monorepo/packages/dexie-class-addon/README.md

 }
 ```

-- On reading records the class constructor will be called with the record as the first parameter.
+- On reading records, the class constructor will be called with the record as the first parameter.
-- On saving records it will call the `serialize()` method if defined.
+- On saving records the `serialize()` method will be called if defined.

 ### Create Dexie database